 The use of application and database servers to produce the answer set required for client manipulation will dramatically reduce network traffic.
 There is no value in moving data to the client when it will be rejected there.
 The maximum reduction in network overhead is achieved when the only data returned to the client is that necessary to populate the presentation screen.
 Centralized operation, as implemented in minicomputer and mainframe environments, requires every computer interaction with a user to transfer screen images between the host and the workstation.
-When the minicomputer or mainframe is located geographically distant from the client workstation, WAN services are invoked to move the screen image.
-Client/server applications can reduce expensive WAN overhead by using the LAN to provide local communications services between the client workstation and the server.
-Many client/server applications use mixed LAN and WAN services: some information is managed on the LAN and some on the WAN.
-Application design must evaluate the requirements of each application to determine the most effective location for application and database servers.
+When the minicomputer or mainframe is located geographically distant from the client workstation, WAN services are invoked to the LAN to provide local communications services between the client workstation the server.
+Many client/server applications use mixed LAN and WAN services: some managed on the LAN and some on the WAN.
+Application design must be requirements of each application to determine the most effective location for application and database servers.